Margin-based sampling in high dimensions: When being active is less efficient than staying passive: Proofs of main Lemmas

-\begin{itemize}[label={},leftmargin=0cm] \item \emph{Bound for $\margin$.} We now argue that the set $\Dlabnoise := \{(\xnoise, y) : (x, y) \in \Dlab\text{, where } x=[\xsig, \xnoise]\}$ satisfies the assumptions of Lemma~\ref{lem:noisemargins} when $\Dlab$ is collected with oracle uncertainty sampling.
-The bound on $\margin$ then follows directly.
-Note that oracle uncertainty sampling queries the $(1-\passiveratio)\nlab$ closest points to the optimal decision boundary.
+\begin{itemize}[label={},leftmargin=0cm] \item \emph{Bound for $\margin$.} We now argue that the set $\Dlabnoise := \{(\xnoise, y) : (x, y) \in \Dlab\text{, where } x=[\xsig, \xnoise]\}$ satisfies the assumptions of Lemma~\ref{lem:noisemargins} when $\Dlab$ is collected with oracle M-AL. The bound on $\margin$ then follows directly.
+Note that oracle M-AL queries the $(1-\passiveratio)\nlab$ closest points to the optimal decision boundary.
 Importantly, the Bayes optimal classifier is independent of the $d-1$ noise coordinates of the covariates.
-Therefore, $\Dlabnoise$ selected with oracle uncertainty sampling is drawn i.i.d.\ from a standard normal distribution, and hence, satisfies the conditions of Lemma~\ref{lem:noisemargins}.
+Therefore, $\Dlabnoise$ selected with oracle M-AL is drawn i.i.d.\ from a standard normal distribution, and hence, satisfies the conditions of Lemma~\ref{lem:noisemargins}.

 Since, we have that $d > n-1$ and we consider linear classifiers with an intercept at the origin, the max-$\ell_2$-margin classifier always exists.
 Therefore, we are in the conditions of Lemma~\ref{lem:noisemargins} and we get that $\margin \geq \sqrt{(d-1)/\nlab}-1-t$ with probability greater than $1-2e^{-t^2/2}$.